OneStop

 Public commuting in Vancouver is functional but lacks efficiency.
 Outdated systems, physical fare cards, and unreliable updates frustrate users.
 Commuters often manage multiple accounts and struggle with transfer times and bus locations.

-I wanted to create something I’d actually use on my own commute—an app that made it easier to check bus times, manage fares, navigate routes, and avoid those little daily headaches.
+I wanted to create something I’d actually use on my own commute—an app that simplifies checking bus schedules, managing fares, navigating routes, and alleviating daily hassles by offering crucial trip planning information.

 “It takes too long to check when the next bus is coming.
 I usually just wing it.”